AxLabs/neo-workshop/README.md

 This will copy the `contracts/neo-ans.py` to the root directory **INSIDE** the docker container (`/neo-ans.py`).

-2. Go to the terminal of "CLI 1", and compile the contract with the following command:
+2. Go to the **CLI 1 terminal**, and compile the contract with the following command:

 ```
 neo> sc build /neo-ans.py